noamross/gam-mvn-missing/README.md

 missing values with zeros, replacing them with random values with the same variance as the non-missing values.
 However, this would change the covariance between the outcomes the model would estimate.
 (To be fair, I might be doing this already by replacing them with zeros.).

-OK, we can try the ?`gam.missing` approach and add latent random effects, though it does make this much more computationally intense and unglier as we need a random effects dummy term for *each* outcome in *each* formula.
+I’m interested in the covariance as an outcome, In theory I could also calculate the covariance between the outcomes by doing `cov(..., "pairwise.complete.obs")` on the response residuals.
+The model estimates would still be different, though, and I’m not sure *how* they would be different.